shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Spoofing Legitimate Devices

+Attackers can modify tracker broadcasts to mimic legitimate tracking devices, allowing them to blend into crowd-sourced location tracking networks.
+By impersonating an authorized tracker, an attacker could inject false location data, misattribute tracker ownership, or evade detection by appearing as a trusted device.
+This tactic increases the difficulty of accurately identifying unauthorized tracking attempts.

+Additionally, another spoofing scenario involves recording and replaying Bluetooth advertisements from a legitimate tracker.
+An attacker can capture a tracker's broadcast and retransmit it elsewhere, creating confusion about its actual location.
+This could be used to mislead users, interfere with tracking accuracy, or frame an innocent party by making it appear as though they are carrying a tracker when they are not.

-Attackers can modify tracker broadcasts to mimic common Bluetooth devices, making them blend into their surroundings and evade detection.
-Using machine-learning-based anomaly detection techniques can help distinguish genuine devices from potential tracking attempts.
-The impact is medium, as users may mistakenly assume the tracker is a harmless device.
-However, the likelihood is medium, since executing a convincing spoof is difficult, and the feasibility is moderate, due to the technical requirements.
+Using machine-learning-based anomaly detection techniques can help distinguish genuine devices from potential tracking attempts by identifying inconsistencies in broadcast patterns.
+The impact of these attacks is medium, as users may be misled by falsified tracking data.
+However, the likelihood is medium, since executing a convincing spoof or replay attack requires technical expertise.
+The feasibility is moderate due to the necessary hardware and software requirements.
 This results in a medium-risk attack.
-Currently, no effective mitigation exists.
+Currently, no fully effective mitigation exists, but improvements in authentication mechanisms and anomaly detection may help reduce the risk.

 ### Heterogeneous Tracker Networks